African animals are legendary. Lions wandering a dusty savannah. Elephants marching to distant waterholes. Rhinos with proudly defiant horns.

 While vervet monkeys and baboons occupy the savannah, most primates are residents of the trees.
 They can be encountered most readily in East Africa’s forests and the Congo Basin.

-Lowland gorillas are smaller and resident of the Congo Basin.
-Unfortunately they are hard to see as the DRC is currently off bounds.
+Lowland gorillas are smaller and residents of the Congo Basin.
+Unfortunately, they are hard to see as the DRC is currently off-bounds.

-Gorilla trekking is probably the most dramatic wildlife experience in the world and they are one of our very favourite African animals.
+Gorilla trekking is probably the most dramatic wildlife experience in the world, and gorillas are one of our very favorite African animals.

 Wilder chimpanzee encounters are also possible.
-You must trek through dense forest to find troops that may not have seen people before.
+You must trek through dense forests to find troops that may not have seen people before.